erw-1/nearai_frame_manager/README.md

 - `--lidar-path`        LiDAR file path: `auto` will look for .las or .laz.
 - `--pose-epoch`        Pose time epoch: `gps`(default) or `unix`.
 - `--max-per-seq`       Sequence size (default 2000).
-- `--no-gui`            Disable the folder picker.
+- `--no-gui`            Replaces the tk folder picker with CLI, if input_dir is empty.

 ## Build EXE for your less technical colleagues